 The Gordon and Betty Moore Foundation, the Peterson Center on Healthcare, and the Cambia Health Foundation join the Robert Wood Johnson Foundation and announce generous new funding to support innovation, research, and the goal of spreading OpenNotes to 50 million patients nationwide by 2020.

-More than 12 million patients now have access to their notes, and at least 20 health systems plan to join the OpenNotes movement this year.
+More than 14 million patients in the USA now have access to their notes, and at least 20 health systems plan to join the OpenNotes movement this year.
+Adoption of this fundamental change in practice accelerates rapidly.